Sophisticated and small versus simple and sizeable: When does it pay off to introduce drifting coefficients in Bayesian VARs?: Introduction

 \section{Introduction}

-In contemporary econometrics, two main bearings can be found.
+In predictive inference, two main bearings can be found.
 First, simple models are increasingly replaced by more sophisticated versions in order to avoid functional misspecification.
-Second, due to increased data availability, small information sets become more sizeable and models thus higher dimensional which in turn decreases the likelihood of omitted variable bias.
-The goal of this paper is a systematic assessment of the relationship between model size and complexity in the popular time-varying parameter vector autoregressive framework with stochastic volatility (TVP-VAR-SV).
-Our conjecture is that the introduction of drifting coefficients can control for an omitted variable bias in small-scale models or conversely, larger information sets can substitute for non-linear model dynamics.
-Since recent research increasingly focuses on combining large models with non-linear model dynamics, appropriate solutions to combine the best of both worlds are needed to avoid overfitting and decreased predictive power.
+Second, due to increased data availability, information sets become more sizeable, and models thus higher dimensional, which in turn decreases the likelihood of omitted variable bias.
+The goal of this paper is a systematic assessment of the relationship between model size and complexity using different macroeconomic data sets by comparing the predictive performance of multivariate time series models that range from being relatively simple (i.e., feature constant parameters and heteroskedastic shocks) to very flexible (time-varying parameters and heteroskedastic shocks).
+Our conjecture is that the introduction of drifting coefficients in multivariate time series regressions can control for an omitted variable bias in small-scale models or, conversely, larger information sets can substitute for non-linear model dynamics.